Muhammad III of Granada

 Muhammad III inherited an ongoing war against Castile.
 He built upon his father's recent military success and expanded Granada's territory further when he captured Bedmar in 1303.
 He negotiated a treaty with Castile the following year, in which Granada's conquests were recognised in return for Muhammad making an oath of fealty to the King of Castille, Ferdinand IV, paying him tribute.
 Muhammad sought to extend his rule to Ceuta, North Africa.
 To achieve this, he first encouraged the city to rebel against its Marinid rulers in 1304, and then, two years later, he invaded and conquered the city himself.
 Consequently, Granada controlled both sides of the Strait of Gibraltar.
 This alarmed Granada's three larger neighbours, Castile, the Marinids, and Aragon, who by the end of 1308 had formed a coalition against Granada.
 The three powers were preparing for an all-out war against Granada when Muhammad III was deposed in a palace coup.
 His foreign policy was increasingly unpopular among his nobility, and Vizier Ibn al-Hakim—who was, due to Muhammad's near-blindness, by now the power behind the throne—universally distrusted.
 Muhammad was replaced by his half-brother Nasr on 14 March 1309.
 Muhammad was allowed to live in Almuñécar, but—following an attempt by his followers to overthrow Nasr—was executed five years later in the Alhambra.

 In contrast to the long reigns of his father and grandfather, Muhammad I, Muhammad III's reign was notably short; he was later known by the epithet al-Makhlu' ("the Deposed").
 He was responsible for the construction of the Great Mosque of the Alhambra (later destroyed by Philip II in the sixteenth century) as well as the Partal Palace within the Alhambra.
 He also oversaw the construction of a nearby public bathhouse, the income from which paid for the mosque.
-He is known to have had a sense of humour and favoured poetry and literature.
+He was known to have had a sense of humour and favoured poetry and literature.
 He composed his own poems, two of which survive today in Ibn al-Khatib's work Al-Lamha.